code-with-dilip/learn-gradle/README.md

 #### Gradle’s built-in task types

 ## 5. Dependency management
+### Nutshell
+- Grade DSL Configuration Closures makes it easy to retrieve the dependencies.
+  - dependencies closure.
+  - repositories closure.
+- Project API
+    - Has one Congifuration Container
+      - The Configuration Container can have n number of Configurations.
+- The Configuration for a Java plugin is - compile, runtime, testCompile, testRuntime, archives, and default.
+- dependecies is represnted to DependecyHandler
+  - Each dependency is of type Dependency.
+The attributes group, name, version clearly identify a dependency.
+  - Shortcut to declare a dependency is "groupname:modulename:version"
+  - You have the option to exclude the transitive dependency using a simple syntax.

+#### Introduction
 - Gradle’s DSL configuration closures make it easy to declare **dependencies** and the **repositories** to retrieve them from.
 - You define what libraries your build depends on with the dependencies script.
 - Second, you tell your build the origin of these dependencies using the repositories closure.